 While I expand my insight into the relatively innocuous shame of a good boy being bad, there are all sorts memories that can cause memoir writers to shy away from their past, some of them so horrific they seem outside the range of human decency; cheating, betraying, chaos on the battlefield, teenage pranks that went too far, crimes.
 I recently read a memoir “Ten Points” by Bill Strickland.
 When he remembered his father’s psychological abuse, he hated not his father but himself.
 Like many abused children, he thought the situation was his own fault, because if he had tried harder he should have been able to stop the torture.
 The memories made him feel filthy, and as an adult, he determined to break their hold.
 His victory came within reach when he realized the horror was “just shame.”
 Once he found a label, he was able to pry back the curtain and gain control over emotions that threatened to destroy him.
 His experience is a good example of the positive power John Bradshaw is offering anyone who wants to heal from the pain of humiliation or self-doubt or disgust with their own memories.

 I drove down to John Bradshaw’s meeting prepared to face the thing I feared the most.
 Two hours later, as I walked back to my car, I felt lifted, perceiving hope where there was previously only disgust.
 I had been given a light that would help me learn from my past, give me more compassion for other people, and would let me share myself with more energy and understanding.

 For writers, shame holds an additional challenge.
 Exposing one’s writing in public can feel daunting, especially considering that many writers are shy and would rather stay private.
-If you are one of the people who like me have resisted publishing because of the shame of shyness and self-exposure, or fear of rejection, see the section in my Four Elements for Writers book about Going Public.
+If you are one of the people who like me have resisted publishing because of the shame of shyness and self-exposure, or fear of rejection, see the section in my How to Become a Heroic Writer book about Going Public.